ExcellentWish/first_ci_project/README.md

 # my first website project README.md template
 My website [live here](https://)

-Here will be 2 paragraphs about the website
+Here will be 2 paragraphs about the website / a website to fans of Cult Called Man an Irish retro pop rock group.

 and the 2nd one here using the UX section of codeinstitute to expalin it in more detail